Welcome to the NWRA Information Center for Consumers

 - · Was Your Repair Done Properly?

-- Email us a photo of your repair for inspection by an NWRA expert. info@NWRAssn.org.
+- Email us a photo of your repair for inspection by an NWRA expert.
+Photos can be sent to info@NWRAssn.org.

 - · Report Suspected Bad or Fraudulent Repairs

-- If you feel you have been mislead or steered into an unnecessary replacement by your insurance company, Third Party Administrator or a glass replacement company or you got a repair that was not done properly report it to your State Attorney General.
+- If you feel you have been misled or steered into an unnecessary replacement by your insurance company, Third-Party Administrator or a glass replacement company or you got a repair that was not done properly, report it to your State Attorney General.